 In addition, several countries have opened national investigations into the situation, invoking universal or other forms of extraterritorial jurisdiction.
 Announcements to this effect have been made by states such as Poland, Lithuania, Sweden, Germany, Norway, Switzerland, France, Spain and Canada.
 To combine accountability efforts, Poland, Lithuania and Ukraine set up a Joint Investigation Team (JIT) in March 2022, which operates under the auspices of Eurojust and was later joined by the ICC-OTP, Estonia, Latvia, Slovakia and Romania.
 Since the legal framework for prosecuting crimes committed abroad varies greatly from country to country, it is difficult to make general statements about the scope and focus of these investigations.
 While some countries, such as Germany and Sweden, allow person-specific investigations to be opened without a territorial link, other countries, such as France and Switzerland, require the presence or even the residence of the suspect for doing so.
 This is why investigations in France, for example, reportedly focus on crimes committed against French nationals, as this does not presuppose such a territorial link.

 The principle of universal jurisdiction must be strengthened.
 Countries with laws that only provide for a limited version of universal jurisdiction, such as France and the Netherlands, need to expand these laws to permit broader jurisdiction in international crimes cases.
 The ongoing conflict underlines the need for investigations unconstrained by presence requirements of suspects and similar limitations.
-In the case of the Netherlands, for instance, Dutch war crimes units are not permitted by law to investigate until a suspect is present in the Netherlands, such that supporting the ICC with national investigators and forensic experts is the only option available to engage in investigations that do not meet these narrow requirements.
+In the case of the Netherlands, for instance, Dutch war crimes units are not permitted by law to investigate until a suspect is present in the Netherlands, meaning that supporting the ICC with national investigators and forensic experts is the only option available for engaging in investigations that do not meet these narrow requirements.

-Another model for avoiding selectivity would be a hybrid tribunal on all international crimes, as demanded by many members of Ukrainian civil society.
+Another model for avoiding selectivity would be a hybrid tribunal on all international crimes, as has been demanded by many members of Ukrainian civil society.
 Such a mechanism would be composed of both national and international professionals and embedded within the Ukrainian legal system.
-Not only would it be beneficial for furthering international criminal justice but also for strengthening the Ukrainian justice system, enhancing domestic capacities while ensuring that due process is followed.
-It would thus provide an adequate answer to the doubts expressed by Ukrainian civil society regarding domestic capacities to handle cases of mass atrocities.
+Not only would it be beneficial for furthering international criminal justice but also for strengthening the Ukrainian justice system, enhancing domestic capacities, while ensuring that due process is followed.
+It would thus provide an adequate answer to the doubts expressed by Ukrainian civil society regarding Ukraine’s domestic capacities to handle cases of mass atrocities.

 The overwhelming response by many Western countries to the call for the swift application of international criminal justice to address the human rights situation in Ukraine is clearly a welcome development.